SAP-samples/btp-msteams-extend-workflow/tutorial/Step6-Testing-the-Application/README.md

-## Test the application.
+## Test the application

-Now that you have successfully deployed the Extension application to SAP BTP and uploaded the application manifest  Microsoft Teams Admin Center in the previous steps let us go ahead and test the application.
+Now that you have successfully deployed the extension application to SAP BTP and uploaded the application manifest file in Microsoft Teams Admin Center, let us go ahead and test the application.

 1. Log in to SAP BTP Cockpit and check your application.
 It should be in started state.
 ![plot](./images/appstarted.png)